Mission: Impossible – Fallout: Critical response

 Mission: Impossible – Fallout received critical praise, and was among the most critically acclaimed films of 2018, with 53 critics placing it among the year's top 10 films.
 (Note: Attributed to multiple references:) The website Rotten Tomatoes reported that 98% of 444 critics gave the film a positive review, making it the highest rated Mission: Impossible film.
 The website's consensus reads: "Fast, sleek, and fun, Mission: Impossible – Fallout lives up to the 'impossible' part of its name by setting yet another high mark for insane set pieces in a franchise full of them."
 On Metacritic, the film has a weighted average score of 87 out of 100, based on 60 critics, indicating "universal acclaim".
 Audiences polled by PostTrak gave Fallout an 84% overall positive score with 65% recommending it, and CinemaScore reported filmgoers gave it an average grade of "A" on an A+ to F scale, the highest response in the franchise.

 Richard Roeper and Stephanie Zacharek, among others, praised Fallout as one of, if not the best films in the franchise.
-(Note: Attributed to multiple references:) RogerEbert.coms Brian Tallerico and IndieWire's David Ehrlich described it as one of the best action films ever made, comparing it favorably to Die Hard (1988) and Mad Max: Fury Road (2015).
+(Note: Attributed to multiple references:) RogerEbert.coms Brian Tallerico and IndieWires David Ehrlich described it as one of the best action films ever made, comparing it favorably to Die Hard (1988) and Mad Max: Fury Road (2015).
 The action sequences were praised by critics such as Leonard Maltin and Peter Travers, particularly for the realism provided by Cruise performing his own stunts.
 (Note: Attributed to multiple references:) Writing for PopMatters, J.R.
 Kinnard said the closing action sequence in Kashmir set the new standard for extravagant action sequences, although Michael Phillips considered the violence in the sequence to be excessive.